marcelobotega/jumbo-frontend-test/README.md

 This project takes stores and cities data from a json file and renders them.

-On the stores page it is possible to search for them through a text field and see their location on Google Maps.
+On the stores page it is possible to search for them through a text field and the store closing time, it's also possible to see their location on Google Maps.

-On the cities page it is possible to see the list of cities and sort them alphabetically.
+On the cities page it is possible to see the list of cities, sort them alphabetically, search the cities through a text field and look at the stores in that city through a expansion panel in the city card.

+The project is also fully responsive.

 The project is running on [GitHub Pages](https://marcelobotega.github.io/jumbo-frontend-test/).